 Emerging Issues The risk score remains at 3 (Likelihood) x 3 (Impact) = 9.
 The overall risk level is Medium.
-Whilst the Authority continues to manages its budget and accounts in such a way that provides for an unqualified financial opinion and value for money conclusion, the external auditors have recognised the risk posed by the continued challenge presented by the Government funding cuts agenda.
+Whilst the Authority continues to manage its budget and accounts in such a way that provides for an unqualified financial opinion and value for money conclusion, the external auditors have recognised the risk posed by the continued challenge presented by the Government funding cuts agenda.
 To date the Authority has managed to maintain and improve its delivery model and balance its budget despite a £28M (35%) cut in funding (up to March 2016).
 Following on from the general election anticipated cuts to central grant may be deeper and at a quicker pace than original indications.
 The Service awaits confirmation of this position.
 The joint message from the CFO and Chair of the Authority sets out the concerns of the Authority and Service alike.

-Given that the level of central funding is fundamental in enabling the effective delivery of Service's core objectives the Risk Owner has determined that the likelihood risk score of 3 defined as 'High 25%-50% or likely to occur within two years' is still appropriate.
-In terms of funding reductions for 2016/17 and 2017/18 the Service will continue to explore a number of avenues in order to balance its budget.
-As part of this, a referendum may be considered and this has been reflected on the assurance map.
-Changes to control measures The control environment remains strong and is supported by independent assurance provided by both external and internal auditors.
+Given that the level of central funding is fundamental in enabling the effective delivery of Service's core objectives, the Risk Owner has determined that the likelihood risk score of 3 defined as 'High 25%-50% or likely to occur within two years' is still appropriate.
+In terms of funding reductions for 2016/17 -2018/19 the Service will continue to explore and implement a range of approaches to balance its budget.

+Changes to control measures

+The control environment remains strong and is supported by independent assurance provided by both external and internal auditors.
 Both the external and internal audit programmes have provided independent evidence that the Service still continues to provide value for money (The Value for Money conclusion) and provides an unqualified opinion of the Authority's accounts, supported by effective governance arrangements as detailed in the annual governance statement.
 This has enabled for a number of control measures to be independently updated.

-Through a structured approach, the Strategic Enabling Team are considering and where appropriate implementing a range of approaches, across both support and delivery services to enable further efficiencies to be made whilst continuing to meet our delivery model commitments to the community of the West Midlands.
-This approach h has been sent out in a briefing pack communication supplied to managers and the approaches to offsetting the £14M deficit have been reflected within the control environment.
-Assurance updates Level 1 assurance has been provided across the majority of the control environment with most controls measures being awarded at substantial (green) rating in terms of their effectiveness in managing risk triggers and are supported by a number of level 3 assurances.
+Through a structured approach, the Strategic Enabling Team are considering and, where appropriate, implementing a range of approaches across both support and delivery services to enable further efficiencies to be made whilst continuing to meet our delivery model commitments to the community of the West Midlands.
+This approach has been sent out in a briefing pack communication supplied to managers and the approaches to offsetting the £14M deficit have been reflected within the control environment.

+As part of this the Service has set an expectation that up to £2M will be delivered through commissioning providing a framework in support of securing commissions has been considered by SET.
+This has been reflected on the assurance map.

+Similarly, the implementation of an additional staffing model has been approved and has been implemented.
+This will provide significant financial savings and maintain the Service Delivery Model.

+Assurance updates

+Level 1 assurance has been provided across the majority of the control environment with most controls measures being awarded at substantial (green) rating in terms of their effectiveness in managing risk triggers and are supported by a number of level 3 assurances.
 No controls were identified as providing limited assurance (red rating) and therefore no immediate interventions were identified as being required.

-The Risk Owner therefore has provided for a substantial (Green) confidence opinion as to the collective strength of the control environment in managing this particular risk
+The Risk Owner therefore has provided for a substantial (Green) confidence opinion as to the collective strength of the control environment in managing this particular risk.